In This Article

 First, the data is high-value.
 Excel workbooks at credit unions, community banks, and mortgage companies contain borrower PII, loan pricing models, financial projections, and examination preparation data.
 A breach of any of these triggers regulatory notification requirements under GLBA, state breach laws, and potentially CFPB enforcement.

 Second, Copilot adoption is accelerating.
-Microsoft's own data shows that Copilot's newest features like Cowork give agents increasing autonomy over document processing.
-Financial institutions deploying Copilot without governance guardrails have broader attack surface than organizations that haven't adopted AI tools yet.
+Microsoft's own data shows that Microsoft 365 Copilot's newest features like Cowork give agents increasing autonomy over document processing.
+Financial institutions deploying Copilot without governance guardrails have broader attack surface than organizations that have not adopted AI tools yet.

-Third, many institutions deployed Copilot before configuring Purview DLP policies or restricting agent network access.
+Third, many institutions deployed Copilot before configuring Microsoft Purview DLP policies or restricting agent network access.
 The gap between deployment and governance is where CVE-2026-26144 lives.
+That gap is precisely what the M365 Guardian operating model exists to close.

 Ungoverned Copilot Deployment